ImperialCollegeLondon/sharpy/docs/JOSS/paper.md

-These longer and much slender structures can potentially present large ($+10%$) deflections and have relatively low frequency structural modes which can interact with the flight dynamics modes of the aircraft.
+These longer and much slender structures can potentially present large ($+10%$) deflections and have relatively low frequency structural modes which, in the case of aircraft, can interact with the flight dynamics modes with potentially unstable couplings.
 Due to this, the conventional quasi-linear methods may not accurately capture the relevant phenomena present in the aeroelastic response of these new configurations.